TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_sensitive_data_exchange.md

 Contact details can be found [here](TelenorID_Plus_-_help.md).

 ## Yopass
-We use Telenor Digitals dedicated yopass installation that you can find here: https://pass.skunk-works.no/#/
+We use Telenor Digital's dedicated yopass installation that you can find here: [https://pass.skunk-works.no/](https://pass.skunk-works.no/#/)

 This solution supports both sending of small files and sending of the text content.